What Do We Mean by Possessive Nouns?

 We can use 's with animals, too.

-We can also use the term 'of' to show animal possessions.
+We can also use 'of' to show possessions that refer to animals.

 The possessive can express a relationship between people.

-Sometimes, possessive nouns don't talk about possession, rather they show a kind of relationship between nouns.
+Sometimes, possessive nouns do not indicate possession; instead, they show a kind of relationship between nouns.
 Look at these examples:

 The Children's representative